The long version of the Self-employment page for sole traders

 If you cease self-employment, your liability to pay Class 2 NICs will end on the Saturday of the week in which you ceased to be self-employed.
 For example, if you gave up self-employment on Thursday 9th March 2023, for example, your liability would have ended on Saturday 11th March 2023 and you would still have had to pay Class 2 NICs for that whole week.

-If your self-employment profits are below the Small Profits Threshold you can still volunteer to pay Class 2 NICs.
-If you want to do this, select ‘Yes’ in the section shown above.
+If, and only if, your self-employment profits are below the Small Profits Threshold you can volunteer to pay Class 2 NICs.
+If you want to do this, select ‘Yes’ in box 100